danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * **[r \#shake]**: system-detected shake event (aka cancel)

 _Note: RjDj scenes receive #touch, #accelerate, & #gyro events by default, DroidParty scenes do not receive any events, PdParty & Patch scenes receive all events.
 This is mainly for explicit compatibility.
 Extended RjDj sensor access is made via the [rj\_loc] & [rj\_compass] abstractions._

+\*The original RjDj touch event consisted only of the x & y position.
+In PdParty 1.3.0, the radius and force arguments were added.
+This should not affect existing patches which use [unpack] to split the event message, however OSC handling may need to be updated.

 #### Accelerate, Gyro, Magnet, & Motion Control